The Truth About Marble… Selecting, Caring and Cleaning Your Marble Countertops from a Pro!

 2. Marble Will Etch… What is an etch?
 Think of it as a chemical reaction that leaves a permanent mark that looks somewhere between a scratch and a stain.
 But remember, we are thinking about that as a sign of LOVE for our home now right?
 Our marble tells our story.
 And as careful as we have been with our countertops, etching in marble is inevitable.
 It happens when acid reacts with the marble creating a corrosive chemical reaction that literally ever so slightly eats away at your marble.
 From spaghetti sauce to lemons to wine to even certain water acidities, it is bound to happen!
 I know that sounds scary BUT the good news is that it is subtle and honestly only visible at certain times a day, at certain angles and with certain light.
 Like if you stand at a humped over angle at 3pm on a sunny day and stare from our breakfast room table staring at our sink you can see it.
 Otherwise it’s like it’s not even there!
 Here is that 3pm, humped over on a bright sunny day example on our dining room table.
 Our dining room table is an extreme example because we use and abuse this table quite often.
 I like to think that every wine glass mark is a memory of a dinner party where we laughed until 1am with the best of friends.
 Oh and this is the exact same spot just from different viewpoints…

 4. Marble is GORGEOUS… I tried and I tried and I tried to find something that compared to our Calcutta Reale (Calcutta Gold) marble.
-Mark showed me every porcelain, granite and quartz slab he could find to talk me out of marble but I saw our slabs and I fell in LOVE with it’s natural beauty.
+I saw every porcelain, granite and quartz slab I could find to try and talk myself out of marble but I saw these slabs and I fell in LOVE with it’s natural beauty.
 In my opinion, you really just can’t beat the elegant, classic and timeless beauty of a beautiful piece of marble.
-I guess Mark kind of fell in love too because he surprised me with the most beautiful hand-crafted marble sink that our company made for our home from the same slabs as our countertops.
-It is probably one of my very favorite pieces of art in our home…
+So beautiful that I also had the most beautiful hand-crafted marble sink made from the same slabs as our countertops.
+It is probably one of my very favorite “pieces of art” in my home…

 Whew!
 I think that about covers the honest to goodness truth about selecting marble for your kitchen.
 Now how do you care and maintain your new marble to get the MOST out of your beautiful stone?